In this article, I’m going to write about the master interviewer Cal Fussman and how changing your questions can change your life.

-If you are interviewing a very important person you will most likely don’t have all the time in the world to talk to them.
-This is a problem, it takes normally hours to really get to know someone, to get to know what they are about, what their soul and heart is like.
+If you are interviewing a very important person, you will most likely not have all the time in the world to talk to them.
+This is a problem; it usually takes hours to really get to know someone, to get to know what they are about, what their soul and heart is like.

 So how do you get access to the soul of the other person when you only have very limited time?

-In the video, Cal Fussman describes where he got to interview Gorbatschow.
-But his publicist tells him that he only has 10 minutes with him!.
-If you consider that all of the questions had to be translated than he at best had 6 minutes total!
+In the video, Cal describes where he got to interview Gorbatschow, but his publicist tells him that he only has 10 minutes with him!
+If you consider that all of the questions had to be translated then he, at best, had 6 minutes total!
 How can you capture the true essence of a man in such a short amount of time?

-Cal Fussmans begins the interview with Gorbatschow.
-And he asked him the first question: What’s the best lesson your father ever taught you?
+Cal begins the interview with Gorbatschow, and he asked him the first question: What’s the best lesson your father ever taught you?

-Gorbatschow was expecting a typical question about the cold war or about something political.
-This question caught him off guard, and he smiled and told Cal Fussman a story with his heart.
+Gorbatschow was expecting a typical question about the cold war or something political.
+This question caught him off guard, and he smiled and told Cal a story with his heart.

-In this story, Gorbatchow describes how he was having a trip with his father and his entire family was having some ice cream.
-And to Gorbatschow, this cup of ice cream was one of the reasons why Gorbatschow was able to end the cold war and make peace with Reagan.
+In this story, Gorbatchow describes how he had a trip with his father, and his entire family had some ice cream, and to Gorbatschow, this cup of ice cream was one of the reasons why Gorbatschow was able to end the cold war and make peace with Reagan.

-The cup of ice cream reminded Gorbatschow of how it was like before his father went off into the war.
-And this feeling of easiness helped Gorbatschow to make peace with Reagan.
+The cup of ice cream reminded Gorbatschow of how it was like before his father went off to war, and this feeling of easiness helped Gorbatschow to make peace with Reagan.

 In consequence of this connection between Fussman and Gorbatschow, Gorbatschow overdraws the interview by almost an hour!

-So my personal takeaway here is that if you interview someone special and famous, don’t ask them questions they were asked before.
-I wrote an article about how to ask questions like Tim Ferris which also deals with this subject, click here to read it.
+So, my personal take away here is that if you interview someone special and famous, do not ask them questions that they were asked before.
+I wrote an article about how to ask questions like Tim Ferris, which also deals with this subject, click here to read it.

-Cal Fussman had a speech about the art of the interview at the summit at sea.
-There he tells a story how he got to interview Robert de Niro.
+Cal had a speech about the art of the interview at the Summit at Sea.
+There, he tells the story of how he got to interview Robert de Niro.
 He heard that De Niro hated interviews.
-De Niro canceled the appointment many times, and when Cal Fussman was finally at Robert De Niro’s house they told him that Mister De Niro only had time for one answer.
+De Niro cancelled the appointment many times, and when Cal was finally at Robert’s house, they told him that Mister De Niro only had time for one answer.

-Call Fussman then told Robert De Niro that he was not there to conduct the interview, but to break bread.
+Call then told Robert that he was not there to conduct the interview, but to break bread.
 In consequence, De Niro let his guard down because he felt safe.

-One he began the interview he began with a question straight to the heart: ” What was the first moment you knew you would be an actor?”.
+Once he began the interview; he started with a question straight to the heart: ” What was the first moment you knew you would be an actor?”.

 My personal take away :

 Interviewing is similar to psychotherapy.
-If you can not make the other person feel safe and comfortable therapy is useless.
-You won’t be able to get anything out of it.
-If you give the other person the feeling that they can trust you, then the magic happens and you can really get something real out of the other person.
+If you cannot make the other person feel safe and comfortable, therapy is useless.
+You will not be able to get anything out of it.
+If you give the other person the feeling that they can trust you, then the magic happens, and you can really get something real out of the other person.
 The best interview and the best therapy, in my opinion, is the one where you totally forget that you are being interviewed.
 A good interviewer makes the interviewed person forget all about the mic and the cameras.

-When you interview someone, don’t start with the biggest question.
-People need some time to trust you, if you ask someone the most important and difficult question first they will shut down.
-In my other article about questions, I emphasize that you have to build up with easy questions.
-In my article “How to ask questions better” I show how inside the actor’s studio host James Lipton builds up from easy to hard questions.
+When you interview someone, do not start with the biggest question.
+People need some time to trust you; if you ask someone the most important and difficult question first, they will shut down.
+In my other article about questions, I emphasise that you have to build up with easy questions.
+In my article “How To Ask Questions Better”, I show how inside the actor’s studio host, James Lipton, builds up from easy to hard questions.
 Think of it as a warm-up.

-When I was working in a psychiatric facility many of the traumatized persons where asking questions like “Why me?”
-Why do I deserve this?
+When I was working in a psychiatric facility, many of the traumatised people were asking questions like “Why me?”
+Why do I deserve this?”

 And since our brain believes that we live in a just world, it comes up with reasons why we deserve to be in this state.
-A traumatized boy, for example, believes that it deserves the physical abuse from his parents because he was a bad son.
+A traumatised boy, for example, believes that he deserves the physical abuse from his parents because he was a bad son.

 For example, I decided one day that my own depression was not a detriment but a resource.
-I felt that because I was depressed I would be an amazing psychologist because I could show people how not to do it.
-To this day the sceletons in my closet are one of the reasons that I am emphatic because I knew what its like to walk in the shoes of a patient.
+I felt that because I was depressed, I would be an amazing psychologist because I could show people how not to do it.
+To this day, the skeletons in my closet are one of the reasons that I am emphatic because I knew what it is like to walk in the shoes of a patient.

 Grab a piece of paper and answer the following questions for yourself.

-- What is the most important question you ever asked someone?
+- What is the most important question you have ever asked someone?

-- Click on the link an watch more of Cal Fussman interviews
+- Click on the link and watch more of Cal Fussman interviews.

-- Write down 3 empowering questions that you ask yourself sometimes? (for example: What can I do to make today great?)
+- Write down three empowering questions that you ask yourself sometimes? (for example: What can I do to make today great?).

-- Write down 3 disempowering questions that you ask yourself sometimes? (for example: Why is everybody leaving me?
+- Write down three disempowering questions that you ask yourself sometimes? (for example: Why is everybody leaving me?
 Why am I not attractive?
 Why is everybody around me happy but me?
-Why is it that the good girls always prefer my friends over me?)
+Why is it that good girls always prefer my friends over me?).